D-76: Replenished Stock Versus One-Shot Working Solution

 How D-76's borax-buffered chemistry drifts with use, and the trade-offs between replenishment, seasoning, and discarding after a single film.

-D-76 is among the oldest metol-hydroquinone film developers still in routine use, and its longevity rests on a chemistry that is both forgiving and quietly unstable.
+D-76 was introduced by Kodak in 1927, the formula credited to the researcher John G. Capstaff, and it remains the reference metol-hydroquinone borax developer against which others are still measured.
 The same formula can be used three ways: discarded after a single film, reused at full strength with a small time penalty, or held indefinitely through replenishment.
 Each approach treats the developer’s gradual chemical drift differently, and the choice determines whether negatives stay consistent from the first roll to the hundredth.

-The simplest answer to drift is to remove it entirely.
-Used one-shot, the developer is mixed, exposed to a single batch of film, and discarded, so every negative meets chemistry in the same state.
-Kodak Alaris specifies this approach for the 1:1 dilution: in its J-78 datasheet for D-76, a 1:1 working solution is diluted immediately before use and discarded after processing one batch, with the explicit instruction not to reuse or replenish it.
-One 135-36 roll is developed in 473 mL of diluted solution, or two rolls together in 946 mL.
+The simplest answer to drift is to remove it.
+Mixed fresh, used once, and poured away, the developer meets every negative in the same state.
+Kodak Alaris specifies exactly this for the 1:1 dilution in its J-78 datasheet (December 2017): the working solution is diluted immediately before use and discarded after a single batch, with the explicit instruction not to reuse or replenish it.
+One 135-36 roll (80 square inches) is developed in 473 mL; two rolls in 946 mL.
+Run two 135-36 rolls in a 473 mL tank and the recommended time goes up by about 10 percent to cover the reduced volume per film.

 Reuse and Replenishment: Holding a Moving Target